Actively Recruiting

 • Adult aged 18 years or older

-• Managed in an ICU or stepdown unit for 24 hours or more
+• Managed in an ICU or stepdown unit for at least 24 hours

-• Serious acute cardiorespiratory condition including at least one of: mechanical ventilation for 4+ hours, non-invasive ventilation for 4+ hours in 24 hours, new or increased supplemental oxygen (6+ liters per minute), use of vasopressors, inotropes, pulmonary vasodilators, cardiac assist devices, intravenous diuretics, acute coronary ischemia, or urgent cardiac catheterization
+• Experienced serious acute cardiorespiratory condition such as mechanical ventilation, non-invasive ventilation, supplemental oxygen, vasopressors, inotropes, pulmonary vasodilators, cardiac assist devices, intravenous diuretics, acute coronary ischemia, or urgent cardiac catheterization

-• Intact cognitive status with no history of significant cognitive impairment
+• Cognitive status intact with no significant pre-existing impairment

-• No severe mental illness or recent psychiatric hospitalization, no current suicidality
+• No severe mental illness or recent psychiatric hospitalization

 • Functional fluency in English or Spanish

-• Elevated psychological distress symptoms with Hospital Anxiety and Depression Scale total score of 8 or more after hospital discharge
+• Elevated baseline psychological distress symptoms with a Hospital Anxiety and Depression Scale (HADS) total score of 8 or higher after hospital discharge

 Not Eligible